nocapscripts/MinePanel/README.md

 # What is this plugin for?

-This plugin shows minecraft server status player count, active players and server plugins.
+This plugin shows minecraft server status, player count, active players as table form and server plugins.